How to find the best estate agent

 - Are they open at weekends?
 A surprising number of agents only work during the week, and perhaps do half day on Saturday, which means they are less accessible to potential buyers

-Agents know that one of the main reasons people pick them is the valuation they give.
+Estate agents know that one of the main reasons people pick them is the valuation they give.
 They take two general approaches:

-It’s always advisable to take the advice of the estate agent, but it’s worth noting that it is you and not the agent who decides what price to put the property on at.
+It’s always advisable to take the advice of the estate agent, but ultimately it’s worth noting that it is you and not the agent who decides what price to put the property on at.

 How much do estate agents cost?